henriksson-lab/genepub/README.md

-# 10 reasons to study a gene
+# Meta analysis on gene popularity; less than half gene citations stem from gene regulatory networks

-This is the supplementary code for the paper "10 reasons to study a gene" by Ionut Sebastian Mihai, Debojyoti Das, Gabija Maršalka and Johan Henriksson (corresponding).
+This is the supplementary code for the paper "Meta analysis on gene popularity; less than half gene citations stem from gene regulatory networks" by
+Ionut Sebastian Mihai, Debojyoti Das, Gabija Maršalka and Johan Henriksson (corresponding).

 *Laboratory of Molecular Infection Medicine Sweden (MIMS),